-f) Advanced Learner Course (ALC): ALC is doing work of a higher standard than usual for students at that stage in their education.
-Research work / internships carried out in Universities/ Research Institutions/ Industries of repute in India or abroad for a period of 15 to 30 days.
+- e) Project Work: It is considered as a special course involving application of knowledge in problem solving/analyzing/exploring a real-life situation.
+The Project work will be given in lieu of a Core paper. - f) Extra credits Extra credits will be awarded to a student for achievements in co-curricular activities carried out outside the regular class hours.
+The guidelines for the award of extra credits are given in section two, these credits are not mandatory for completing the programme. - g) Advanced Learner Course (ALC): ALC is doing work of a higher standard than usual for students at that stage in their education.
+Research work / internships carried out in University/ Research Institutions/ Industries of repute in India or abroad for a period of 15 to 30 days.